If you are planning to carry out filming or photography as part of your studies, please speak to your tutor in the first instance.

 - You must not film in any restricted area (for example some labs, exams office, etc).

-- You must not show (without permission from UH Marcoms) the University logo or any identification that may link UH to the filming (Main Entrance sign, parking signs, building names, etc)
+- You must not show (without permission from the University Marketing Team) the University logo or any identification that may link the University to the filming (e.g. main entrance sign, parking signs, building names, etc)

 - The use of certain props is prohibited, e.g. fake weapons and pyrotechnics.
 Please contact Estates for a full list

-The above list is not exhaustive, but a minimum guide of what is expected.
+The above list is not exhaustive but is a minimum guide of what is expected.

 Your tutor or the Estates, Security, and Health& Safety departments may ask you to abide by additional conditions according to local and national guidance and health and safety requirements.